SP-TS1/Udacity_EvaluateHumanBalance/README.md

 # Udacity_EvaluateHumanBalance

 #### Project Overview
-You work for the data science team at STEDI, a small startup focused on assessing balance for seniors.
+STEDI, a small startup focused on assessing balance for seniors.
 STEDI has an application that collects data from seniors during a small exercise.
 The user logs in and then selects the customer they are working with.
 Then the user starts a timer and clicks a button with each step the senior takes.
 When the senior has reached 30 steps, their test is finished.
 The data transmitted enables the application to monitor seniors’ balance risk.

 _________________

 #### A New Product Feature
-Your product manager has requested a graph that shows fall risk (will they fall and become injured?) for recent assessments.
+The Product manager has requested a graph that shows fall risk (will they fall and become injured?) for recent assessments.
 The development team has built a graph, which is ready to receive risk information from Kafka:

 _________________